-The largest collection of jewelry ever to be auctioned by a living author sold for over £1million at Bonhams
+The largest collection of jewellery ever to be auctioned by a living author sold for over £1million at Bonhams

 Her collection consisted of 40 breathtaking pieces given to the author during her 49-year-long marriage to her film and TV producer husband Robert Bradford and reveals the story of her marriage to Bob, a wonderfully romantic love affair.
 Each piece was accompanied by a short description of its history compiled by the author, including personal details such as when she was given them and why.

-Matthew Girling, Bonhams CEO UK & Europe, commented: "Bonhams is honored to have been chosen by Barbara Taylor Bradford to auction her very personal collection of jewelry and we are delighted with the success of the sale."
+Matthew Girling, Bonhams CEO UK & Europe, commented: "Bonhams is honoured to have been chosen by Barbara Taylor Bradford to auction her very personal collection of jewellery and we are delighted with the success of the sale."

 Interest came from all angles as the auctioneer took bids from multiple internet bidders, telephones and bidders in the room, all battling for a piece of the action.

-A spectacular Harry Winston sapphire and diamond ring realized £182,500 after two determined telephone bidders escalated the price.
+A spectacular Harry Winston sapphire and diamond ring realised £182,500 after two determined telephone bidders escalated the price.